VisualComposer/builder/readme.txt

 * Go to Pages or Posts
 * Choose Add New with Visual Composer

 To receive additional elements, templates, and extensions it is recommended to **activate Visual Composer Hub**.
-It's cloud marketplace (*free and premium*) for downloading additional elements, templates, and extensions.
+It's a cloud marketplace (*free and premium*) for downloading additional elements, templates, and extensions.

 **Visual Composer Hub Activation**